The Cost of Living in Sydney is Shocking

 GRAND TOTAL = $6511

-First, the person that posted this in the forum has a permanent residence visa which explains why health insurance is lower than what we pay on our 457 visa.
+First, the person that posted this in the forum has a permanent residence visa which explains why health insurance is lower than what those on a TSS visa (subclass 482).
 Before you ask, our health insurance is $265 a month for two adults but we have some add-ons and could probably get away with less if we were on a tighter budget.

 Another thing to note is that there is no mention of childcare costs.
 This is because one parent is staying home with the kids, a huge savings as full-time childcare in Sydney can easily be $30,000 plus a year, per child, if not more.

-For those on a 457 visa, you will have to pay $5,000 in tuition for your child to go to a public school in Sydney.
+For those on a TSS visa (subclass 482), you will have to pay $5,600 in tuition for your child to go to a public school in Sydney.
 For more about schools in Sydney please read my post here.

 Also there is the mention of $300 for “Other” expenses.
 Since he does have groceries/food listed above, I was thinking that this was probably for entertainment and other things like takeaway that sometimes don't get added to monthly budgets or for expenses that are not monthly but just seem to pop up.